Urinary Incontinence

 Urinary Incontinence*

-Urinary control relies on the finely coordinated activities of the smooth muscle tissue of the urethra and bladder, skeletal, voluntary inhibition, and the autonomic nervous system.
+Urinary control relies on the finely coordinated activities of the muscle tissue of the urethra and bladder, voluntary inhibition, and the autonomic nervous system.
 Urinary incontinence can result from anatomic, physiological, or pathologic (disease) factors.
-Acute and temporary incontinence are commonly caused by childbirth, limited mobility, medication side effects, and urinary tract infections.
+Acute and temporary incontinence can occur with childbirth, limited mobility, medication side effects, and urinary tract infections.

 Chronic incontinence is commonly caused by bladder muscle weakness, pelvic floor muscle weakness, birth defects, blocked urethra, brain or spinal cord injury nerve disorders and vaginal prolapse.